midhunkalarikkal/FullDomain/Notes/React.md

 `Uncontrolled Component`
 - The form element's value is managed by the DOM itself, not React state.
-- You use a ref to access the value.
+- We use a ref to access the value.

 ```js
 import React, { useRef } from 'react';